 Section Supervisor, Systems Concepts and Analysis

-We pride ourselves on pushing our highly skilled team members to grow, specialize, and experiment in their own individual areas of interest, and to bring that unique expertise into current scientific discourse.
-Become part of this innovative team at the forefront of groundbreaking technology analysis and development.
-Lead and mentor staff that will become the next generation of technical experts.
-Produce tangible results and join an elite few with the opportunity to impact the future of M&S research.
+In AMDS we pride ourselves on pushing our highly-skilled team members to grow, specialize, and experiment in their own individual areas of interest, and to bring that unique expertise to bear on the critical challenges facing our nation.
+Become part of this innovative team at the forefront of groundbreaking technology development and analysis.

 - Proven history of successful and critical contribution to DoD sponsors on projects related to combat system analysis and M&S techniques